NathanMcMillan54/FOMOSv2-CL/README.md

 #

 FOMOSv2-CL is the second version of FOMOS.
 [FOMOSv1-Yellow](https://github.com/NathanMcMillan54/FOMOSv1-Yellow) was a GUI replacement for Ubuntu and it could be used on mobile devices.
 This will be an actual operating system.
 The CL in FOMOSv2-CL stands for: Command Line.
 FOMOSv2 won't have a GUI it'll just be a terminal.

 # Setup
-In ``Documentation/Setup/`` it'll explain how to setup fomos.
+In ``Documentation/Setup/`` it'll explain how to setup FOMOSv2-CL.
+It's recomended that you compile on Linux or a Linux like OS.

 ## TODO